Sboursen/MV-Module2-capstone/README.md

 # LeaderBoard

-> **CarCollectors** is website for costumers who want to rent a car.
+> **CarCollectors** is website for customers who want to rent a car.
 It allows the visitor to browse an extensive collection of beautiful cars using the [Cars API](https://carsapi1.docs.apiary.io/#reference/0/cars-collection).
-It also allows the user to like comment and make a reservation for a given car.
+It also allows the user to like, comment and make a reservation for a given car.
 All data are saved using the [Involvement API](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270).

 ## Built With